 Permanent residency is more difficult because it requires going through the standard immigration channels, which might be tough.
 Unless you are applying for an investor green card, which allows you to deposit up to a million dollars in a government-approved scheme in exchange for a visa.
 Otherwise, the regular procedure can take several years.

 3. Entry requirements

-If the siren song of the warm sun is calling you as you approach your retirement, then you should listen to it.
-It can increase the quality of your life tremendously to avoid the harsh Canadian winter.
-Just make sure to use the guide above to get an idea of what you need to do to make it a reality.
+If the siren song of the warm sun is calling to you as you near retirement, you should listen.
+Avoiding the harsh Canadian winter can greatly improve the quality of your life.
+Simply follow the steps outlined above to obtain a sense of what you need to do to make it a reality.